Braves vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Carroll will look for his sixth straight game with a hit in this contest.
-In his last five games he is batting .368 with two home runs, a walk and seven RBI.
+- Carroll has recorded at least one hit in six straight games.
+In his last 10 outings he is hitting .342 with three doubles, two home runs, three walks and eight RBI.

 Carroll Recent Games